How to Build a Content Calendar That Actually Works: Step-by-Step Guide

 - Feature Friday

-The Key Insight: Content isn't complete until it has somewhere to land.
-Your calendar should reflect on your bio link.
+Content isn't complete until it has somewhere to land.
+Your calendar should reflect your bio link or mini page so traffic from clips converts.
+For why generic link-in-bio fails, see why link in bio is failing creators.

 Week 1: Educational Focus